fsprojects/fantomas/docs/docs/contributors/FSharp.md

 ```

   However, in Fantomas we have a partial active pattern that we use to easily grab the information we need from the AST.
-  These partial actives are mostly used and defined in `Fangorn.fs`.
+  These partial actives are mostly used and defined in `ASTTransformer.fs`.
 ```fsharp
 let (|Sequentials|_|) e =
     let rec visit (e: SynExpr) (finalContinuation: SynExpr list -> SynExpr list) : SynExpr list =